abdiukov/order-management-system-wpf/README.md

 3. (Optional) Test the connection by running the "AutomatedTesting" project.

-4. Run the "UI" project.
+4. Run the "LoginAuth" project.

 5. Log in.
 Email - "user@user.com" , Password - "password"